-In this article, we will show you how to properly organize your email signatures.
-When performed accurately, you will be able to build rapport with your clients and accomplish your business goals with every email you send.
+In this article, you’ll learn how to properly organize your signature, how you can emphasize your business details, how to enable the marketing intent for it, and much more.
+You can also find various email signature block examples.
+Using the information you will be able to build rapport with your clients and accomplish your business goals with every email you send.

-Today, email signatures practically replaced business cards.
-Not using it may be considered a missed opportunity.
-Email signatures help you present yourself in a professional and sophisticated way and provide the recipient with key information about you, including:
+Today, email signatures practically replaced business cards; not using them may be considered a missed opportunity.
+They help you present yourself in a professional and sophisticated way and provide the recipient with key information about you, including:

 In some cases, it might also include:

-In the process of building your own email signature, you should not neglect clear wording and readability.
+In the process of building your own template, you should not neglect clear wording and readability.
 You don’t want the recipients to struggle with the meaning of your position or misleading titles.
 Try to be as clear as possible!

-How to emphasize contact and business details in your email signature
+How to highlight contact and business details in an email signature

 In order to highlight the abovementioned information, it’s important to use the icons for better visibility.
 Another option is to use first letters, which are less visual, but the idea is clear (t – telephone number; m – mobile phone number; e – email address; etc.)

-Dos and don'ts of presenting your contact details in your email signature:
+Dos and don'ts of presenting your contact details:

-- Make your email signature mobile friendly.
+• Make your signature mobile friendly.
 Every day, more and more professionals prefer to open emails on their phones.
-That’s why you have to make your signature design intuitive and easy to read for mobile users.
+That’s why you have to make your template design intuitive and easy to read for mobile users.
 You must pay attention to the scale of your signature – make sure the size of your text, links, and buttons are large enough for a mobile screen.

 Your image and logo are the face of your company.
 And that shouldn’t be a big surprise to you, our brain tends to capture visual content much easier than text.
 That’s why you should really focus on how to make your logo and image as attractive as possible.

-- Quality is always important.
-For most of the users online, low-quality is associated with spammy content, that’s why you should always think about it.
-And, as always, keep in mind – you mustn’t overdo it.
+• Quality is always important.
+For most of the users online, low-quality is associated with spammy content.
+However, you need to make sure you don’t overdo it.
 You don’t want your clients to waste their time downloading your signature content.

 Using a GIF might be considered a better option since it ensures efficient use of limited signature space.
-However, keep in mind that the use of any animations might be dragging too much attention and seem distracting to your recipients, that’s why most of the professionals tend to stick to either their image or company logo.
+However, keep in mind that the use of any animations might be dragging too much attention and seem distracting to your recipients.

 For marketing specialists, the ability to gather analytic data might be of good use.
 By building a campaign URL and attaching the link to your banner, you will be able to gather all the necessary data you need.

 Keep in mind, the appearance of your banners may look whatever you want!
-You can either use eye-catching GIFs or plain images with straightforward messages, videos or Instagram posts – you name it!
+You can either use eye-catching animated banners in the GIF format or plain images with straightforward messages, videos or Instagram posts – you name it!

-Alternatively, if your email doesn’t have a marketing intent, you can complete the section with booking links, industry disclaimer or legal requirements.
+Alternatively, if your email doesn’t have a marketing intent, you can complete the section with industry disclaimer or legal requirements.

-Apart from that, booking links, for instance, might be of good use if you find yourself in the situation when your colleagues are always looking to book a meeting with you.
-You’ll facilitate the whole process simply by letting your colleagues or clients access your calendar in your email signature.
+Apart from that, booking links might be of good use.
+You’ll facilitate the whole meeting scheduling process simply by letting your colleagues or clients access your calendar from your signature.

-On the one hand, you might want to use such a tool as Calendly.
+You might also want to use such a tool as Calendly.
 It is considered to be a basic free tool that is integrated with Google or Office 365 calendar.
 On the other hand, you can use another popular tool, YouCanBook.Me.
 However, to use YouCanBook.Me you’ll have to get a monthly subscription for $7.

 Aside from booking links, you can use the section for industry disclaimers or legal requirements.
 If you belong to legal, financial, and insurance industries you might have heard of specific guidelines on email usage.